aquasecurity/tracee/docs/tracee-ebpf/trace-options.md

 Available numerical expressions: uid, pid, mntns, pidns.

 String expressions which compares text and allow the following operators: '=', '!='.
-Available string expressions: event, set, uts, comm.
+Available string expressions: event, set, uts, comm, container.

 Boolean expressions that check if a boolean is true and allow the following operator: '!'.
 Available boolean expressions: container.